SolarFramework/Sample-Mapping/Mapping/SolARService_Mapping_Multi/tests/README.md

   * by adding a **gRPC server** based on the interface of this pipeline (which becomes the interface of the service), as described in the previous paragraph
   * by managing the **serialization and deserialization** of all the data structures that can be used to request the service through its interface

-* encapsulation of the remote mapping pipeline in a **Docker container**, which exposes its interface through a default port
+* encapsulation of the remote mapping service in a **Docker container**, which exposes its interface through a default port

-* generation of the corresponding **Docker image**, which is available on this public docker repository: https://artifact.b-com.com/webapp/#/artifacts/browse/tree/General/solar-docker-local/mapping/0.9.3/mapping-multi-remote/latest
+* generation of the corresponding **Docker image**, which is available on this public docker repository: https://artifact.b-com.com/webapp/#/artifacts/browse/tree/General/solar-docker-local/mapping/develop/mapping-multi-service/latest

 So, you are ready to deploy the service in your Cloud infrastructure, using Kubernetes.
 But before that, **you must have prepared your Cloud architecture**: set up a traffic manager, a load balancer, an application gateway, a firewall, servers, clusters, nodes...